-19.2.2 C Compiler
+18.2.2 C Compiler

-The C Compiler task provides an interface to the target-specific compiler, which is called by the Builder.
+The C Compiler task provides an interface to the target-specific compiler that is called by the Builder.

 Attribute Description Required

 configu- Jamaica configuration file from which No (defaults to the

 ration default settings are taken.
 Jamaica configura-

 tion file of the tar-

 get platform given

 via the target at-

 tribute.)

 target Platform for which to compile.
 No (default: host

 platform)

-source C source file Yes
+source C source file Yes, unless given as

+nested elements

-output Output file Yes
+output Output file No (default: derived from source)

 defines Comma separated list of macros.
 These No (default: setting

 are set to the compiler's default (usually from the configura-

 1).
 Providing definitions for macros is tion file)

 not supported.

 include- Search path for header files.
 No (default: setting

 path from the configura-

 tion file)

-shared If set, add compiler flags needed for No (default false)

-building shared libraries.

-compiler- Space separated list of command line ar- No (default: setting

-flags guments passed to the compiler verba- from the configura-

-tim.
-This extends the default setting. tion file)

-verbose If set, print the generated C Compiler No (default false)

-command line.

-debug Generate code with asserts enabled.
-No (default false)

-gprof Generate code for GNU gprof.
-Not sup- No (default: setting

-ported on all platforms. from the configura-

-tion file)

-Attribute Description Required dwarf2 Generate debug information compatible No (default: setting with DWARF version 2.
+Attribute Description Required shared If set, add compiler flags needed for No (default false) building shared libraries. compiler- Space separated list of command line ar- No (default: setting flags guments passed to the compiler verba- from the configura- tim.
+This extends the default setting. tion file) verbose If set, print the generated C Compiler No (default false) command line. debug Generate code with asserts enabled.
+No (default false) gprof Generate code for GNU gprof.
+Not sup- No (default: setting ported on all platforms. from the configura- tion file) dwarf2 Generate debug information compatible No (default: setting with DWARF version 2.
 Not supported from the configura- on all platforms. tion file)